oracle-livelabs/database/edition-based-redefinition/create-adb/create-adb.md

-# Provision an Oracle Autonomous Database (ADW and ATP)
+# Provision an Oracle Autonomous Database- Autonomous Transaction processing

 ## Introduction

-This lab walks you through the steps to get started using the Oracle Autonomous Database (Autonomous Data Warehouse [ADW] and Autonomous Transaction Processing [ATP]) on Oracle Cloud.
-In this lab, you will provision a new ADW instance.
+This lab walks you through the steps to get started using the Oracle Autonomous Database Autonomous Transaction Processing [ATP] on Oracle Cloud.
+In this lab, you will provision a new ATP instance.

->**Note:** While this lab uses ADW, the steps are the same for creating an ATP database.
+>**Note:** It is assumed your OCI account have right IAM policies to provision ATP database and have access to Cloud Shell.
+If not, please setup the right policies before proceeding further

 Estimated Time: 5 minutes

 Watch the video below for a quick walk-through of the lab.
 [Provision an ADB Instance](videohub:1_22f82n6x)

+>**Note:** Video has the steps for ADW, the steps are the same for creating an ATP database.

 ### Objectives